Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

     z.writestr('...zip', inner_zip_data)
 ```

-Basically we first create the inner zip, which consists of the JAR file, which we name `formats/net.axolotl.zippier.ZipFormat_7z.jar`, and a dummy file `pwn.7z` to trigger the exploit
+Basically we first create the inner zip, which consists of the JAR file, named `formats/net.axolotl.zippier.ZipFormat_7z.jar`, and a dummy file named `pwn.7z` to trigger the exploit

 The outer zip, named `exploit.zip`, then consists of the inner zip contents above, but of course the inner zip is named `...zip`